Inflect logo

 Natural Disaster Risk

-Rhode Island has a High natural disaster risk profile, with a FEMA National Risk Index score of 75.02, as of September 2025.
-This elevated score is driven primarily by its coastal location and exposure to Atlantic weather patterns.
+Rhode Island has a High natural disaster risk profile, with a FEMA National Risk Index score of 75.02 as of September 2025.
+The state's coastal location and exposure to Atlantic weather patterns are the primary drivers of this assessment.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business